Alcohol and Dubai

 Using Diplomacy to solve an Alcohol Problem

 1979 saw Shah of Iran deposed and replaced by Ayatollah Khomeini.
-His new regime applied strict Islamic Laws particularly in respect of alcohol consumption.
+His new regime applied strict Islamic Laws in respect of alcohol consumption.
 Shortly after, it was announced Iran's new Foreign Minister was to make his first visit to Dubai.
 This was quickly followed by a Government announcing the sale of Alcohol in Dubai was to stop immediately.
 This was interpreted as Sheikh Rashid making sure Dubai would not offend the Foreign Minister in any way.
-While this was obviously the main reason, there was also an underlying unstated reason.
-In reality Dubai Government has lost control of Alcohol distribution within Dubai.
-Alcohol had become freely available to an extent even roadside drink carts were offering Alcohol to go with any Coca Cola sold.
+While this was obviously the main reason, there was also an unstated reason.
+Dubai Government had lost control of Alcohol distribution within Dubai.
+Alcohol had become freely available to an extent even roadside drink carts were offering Alcohol to go with any Pepsi sold.
 Alcohol was "walking out the backdoor" of legitimate businesses and into the black market.
 Iranian Foreign Minister's visit provided Dubai Government with the opportunity to regain control.